cryptoapi/Bitcoin-Wordpress-Plugin/readme.txt

 * Accept Bitcoin Payments Online on your Wordpress website
 * No Monthly Fee, Transaction Fee from 0%.
 Set your own prices in USD
 * [Pay-Per-Product](http://gourl.io/lib/examples/pay-per-product-multi.php) - advanced solution for your registered users: sell any products on website, invoices with buyer confirmation email, etc Example
-* [Pay-Per-Download](http://gourl.io/lib/examples/pay-per-download-multi.php) - simple solution for your unregistered visitors: make money on file downloads Example
+* [Pay-Per-Download](http://gourl.io/lib/examples/pay-per-download-multi.php) - simple solution for your unregistered visitors: make money on file downloads
-* [Pay-Per-View/Page](http://gourl.io/lib/examples/pay-per-page-multi.php) - for your unregistered visitors: offer paid access to your premium content/videos Example
+* [Pay-Per-View/Page](http://gourl.io/lib/examples/pay-per-page-multi.php) - for your unregistered visitors: offer paid access to your premium content/videos
-* [Pay-Per-Membership](http://gourl.io/lib/examples/pay-per-membership-multi.php) - for your registered users: offer paid access to your premium content/etc Example
+* [Pay-Per-Membership](http://gourl.io/lib/examples/pay-per-membership-multi.php) - for your registered users: offer paid access to your premium content/etc
 * No Chargebacks, Global, Secure, Anonymous.
 All in automatic mode
 * Support Bitcoin, Litecoin, Dogecoin, Speedcoin, Darkcoin, Vertcoin, Reddcoin, Feathercoin, Vericoin, Potcoin payments
 * Other wordpress plugin developers can easily integrate Bitcoin payments to their own plugins using this plugin with payment gateway functionality (for example, you can offer premium membership for bitcoins/altcoins using other wordpress membership plugins).
 Please ask Wordpress Plugin Developers to add a few lines of code below to their plugins (gourl bitcoin payment gateway with Affiliate Program - 33.3% lifetime revenue share) and bitcoin/litecoin/dogecoin/etc payments will be automatically used in their plugins.